patilatharva/library-system/README.md

-# Pacifica - Library Management System
+# Pacifica - School Library Management System
 Pacifica is a web app designed to perform basic managerial tasks of a school's library with minimal effort.
 Pacifica has a backend written in procedural PHP and is intended to be used with a MySQL database.
 Its frontend makes use of jQuery - including AJAX methods and the libraries DataTables and Bootstrap.